Bay Area Laboratory Co-operative: Scandal

-Patrick Arnold, BALCO's chemist, alleges that Bonds and Sheffield were given "the Clear," though the athletes deny knowing about it and Arnold does not claim to have witnessed it.
+Patrick Arnold, BALCO's chemist, alleges that Bonds and Gary Sheffield were given "the Clear," though the athletes deny knowing about it and Arnold does not claim to have witnessed it.

 In April 2005, Lance Williams and Mark Fainaru-Wada were honored with the journalist prize of the White House Correspondents' Association.
 In 2006, they published the book Game of Shadows, which consists of a summary of about 200 interviews and 1,000 documents they collected for their research.

 On July 15, 2005, Conte and Anderson cut plea bargains, pleaded guilty to illegal steroid distribution and money laundering and avoided an embarrassing trial.
 Conte spent four months in prison.
 Anderson was incarcerated for 13½ months.
 He was released on November 15, 2007, the same day Bonds was indicted by a federal grand jury on four counts of perjury and one count of obstruction of justice.

 On June 6, 2006 the house of Arizona Diamondbacks player Jason Grimsley was searched as part of the ongoing BALCO probe.
 Grimsley later said that federal investigators wanted him to wear a wire in order to obtain information against Barry Bonds.
 He told people which players used performance-enhancing drugs.
 The final result was that the Diamondbacks released Grimsley, and he was given a 50-game suspension by Major League Baseball.